spatialthoughts/qgis-tutorials/sl/_sources/docs/3/interpolating_point_data.rst.txt

 6. Select the :guilabel:`Identify` tool and click on a point.
-You will see the :guilabel:`Identify Results` panel show up on the left with the attribute value of the point.
+You will see the :guilabel:`Identify Results` panel show up on the right with the attribute value of the point.
 In this case, the ``ELEVATION`` attribute contains the depth of the lake at the location.
 As our task is to create a depth profile and elevation contours, we will use these values as input for the